 Although it isn’t a direct successor of Windows 10 OS, you will feel some familiarity when using a device powered by Windows 10X as it applies some of the former’s features and follows some of its characteristics.

-In summary, Windows 10 is for your PC and Windows 10X is for dual screen devices.
+In summary, Windows 10 is for your PC and Windows 10X is for dual-screen devices.

 Windows 10X is slated to launch for dual-screen and foldable devices sometime in Fall 2020.
 It won’t land on Surface Neo only, though, as announced during its October 2 event.
-Microsoft is partnering with companies such as Asus, Dell, HP and Lenovo in order get its operating system in their upcoming dual-screen devices.
+Microsoft is partnering with companies such as Asus, Dell, HP, and Lenovo in order to get its operating system in their upcoming dual-screen devices.
 So if you can’t afford the hefty price tag that comes with the new Microsoft Surface devices, don’t worry, you can still experience Windows 10X on more affordable tablets.

 Don’t be confused about the structure of the new Windows 10X, though.
 Sadly, it’s not the mobile version of Windows 10 that everyone has been waiting for.
 While most people see Surface Duo as an upgraded mobile phone because it can take calls, it is not.
 It’s like a foldable version of most tablets today that has sim slots, combining PC and cellular into one device.

-Codenamed Santoni, Windows 10X is another variant of Windows 10 OS just like the Windows 10S.
+Codenamed Santoni, Windows 10X is another variant of Windows 10 OS just like Windows 10S.
 It is unlike 10S, though, which was on low-cost computers as well as Surface laptops.
 Windows 10X will be more focused on mobility and convenience, hence installable only on tablets.

 Windows 10X – New Features

 While Microsoft unveiled Windows 10X at a public event, they didn’t spill the beans altogether.
-While the details regarding core architecture and software are still under the wraps, there are some clues on what the Windows 10X will be offering.
+While the details regarding core architecture and software are still under the wraps, there are some clues on what Windows 10X will be offering.

 Windows 10X ditches the Start Menu.
 Instead, it will have a launcher on the desktop without the live tiles or animation.
-The taskbar apps are placed on the center which might just look good on a mobile-first device.
+The taskbar apps are placed in the center which might just look good on a mobile-first device.
 Furthermore, in terms of OS update handling, Windows 10X comes with a seamless update mechanism that works way better than Windows 10’s current update system.